adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

 [Perl](https://metacpan.org/module/Ganglia::Gmetric::XS).

 Okay, sounds like a good alternative to StatsD.
-However, the thing that attracted me to StatsD was the ability to increment counters, so everytime your application processed x you could fire off a StatsD packet incrementing the counter, using Gmetric directly, you can't do this.
+However, the thing that attracted me to StatsD was the ability to increment counters, so every time your application processed x you could fire off a StatsD packet incrementing the counter, using Gmetric directly, you can't do this.
 You _have_ to send total values.
 This would either require maintaining counters in your application, or sending